naiimic/DeepLearningExercises/README.md

 ### Homework 4: Graph neural network and attention mechanism

-You will be using a GNN to build boxes around different cluster of data.
-This exercise will allow you to get familiar with key, query and value.
+You will be using a GNN to build boxes around different clusters of data.
+This exercise will allow you to get familiar with the concepts of “key, query and value.”

 ### Homework 5: RL for atari game